antimof/UxPlay/README.md

 7. make
 8. sudo make install

-Run uxplay in a terminal widow.
+Run uxplay in a terminal window.

 **Note libplist-dev and (for ZOOMFIX) libx11-dev are new dependencies.**

+**Red Hat, Fedora, CentOS:**
+(sudo yum install) openssl-devel libplist-devel avahi-compat-lbdns_sd-devel (+ libX11-devel for ZOOMFIX)
+gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free ( + gstreamer1-vaapi for intel graphics)

+**OpenSUSE:**
+(sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for ZOOMFIX) gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics)

-**Troubleshooting:**
+# **Troubleshooting:**

-If uxplay starts, but stalls after "Initialized server sockets(s)" appears, it is probably because a firewall is blocking access to the server on which it is running.
-If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, opened  for both tcp and udp, and use "uxplay -p n".
+If uxplay starts, but stalls after "Initialized server socket(s)" appears, it is probably because a firewall is blocking access to the server on which it is running.
+If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").

 Try "uxplay -d " (debug log option)  to see what is happening.
-If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed.
+If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (de-install it!).

-See the RPiPlay site https://github.com/FD-/RPiPlay.git for details of the prehistory of this project.
-This includes a list of all the authors of components of RPiPlay that are the basis of  UxPlay.

 #  **Usage:**